ritser-labs/real-work/README.md

 - [ ] Support for multi-agent environments
 - [ ] Advanced trajectory analysis tools
 - [ ] Containerized deployment options

-## Support

-For questions and support, please open an issue on the GitHub repository.